District 6 Senior Advisory Council

 Technology

-Senior Health and Wellness
+Senior Physical and Mental Wellness

 Physical activity is critical for everyone, but especially seniors as they age.